Let there be lights – and lasers – at Hogmanay tribute to 70th Festival

-The 70th birthday celebrations of the Edinburgh Festival are to be heralded at the climax of Edinburgh’s Hogmanay, organisers revealed today.
+The 70th birthday celebrations of the Edinburgh Festival are to be heralded at the climax of the capital’s Hogmanay festivities, organisers revealed today.

 Special effects designers are being brought in to create a one-off laser and light show which will coincide with the traditional fireworks display above Edinburgh Castle.